renpy/renpy/sphinx/source/developer_tools.rst

 Shift+D Developer Menu
 ----------------------

-When :var:`config.developer` is true, hitting "shift+D" will display a developer menu that provides easy access to some of the features given below.
+When :var:`config.developer` is True, hitting Shift+D will display a developer menu that provides easy access to some of the features given below.

 Shift+R Reloading
 -----------------

-When :var:`config.developer` is true, hitting "shift+R" will save the current game, reload the game script, and reload the game.
-This will often place you at the last unchanged statement encountered before "shift+R" was pressed.
+When :var:`config.developer` is True, hitting Shift+R will save the current game, reload the game script, and reload the game.
+This will often place you at the last unchanged statement encountered before Shift+R was pressed.

 This allows the developer to make script changes with an external editor, and not have to exit and restart Ren'Py to see the effect of the changes.